For most visitors to the

 and attractive town of 24,00 people, large by Lake District

-turbulent history which is evident in the structure and layout
+history which is evident in the structure and layout of the

-14th century it became England's principal wool town, from
+century it became England's principal wool town, from whence

 The castle